llGaetanll/nvim-lite/README.md

 - Out of your way (if it's on the screen, it better be *really* important)

 ## TODO
+- [ ] A basic user guide would be nice
 - [x] nvim-autopairs doesn't work, parentheses and quotes are not autocompleted
 - [x] keybinds to move between windows actually move the windows themselves
 - [ ] lsp loads all configs upfront, instead of just the ones loaded into the buffer
 - [x] `Gitsigns` toggle hunk in keybinds doesn't actually toggle hunks
 - [x] Add lsp-specific config file support
 - [x] Only enable mouse for left click
+- [ ] Configure file management keybinds in Telescope file browser
+- [ ] Put **all** keybinds in keybinds file, and export them to the right places